 Question: 70% of B2B decision-makers say they are now open to making fully self-serve or remote purchases.
 How are you seeing B2B SaaS marketing strategies and the sales cycle evolving as a result?

 A few years ago at a conference I learned about a pool company that created a web experience with very detailed questions about what type of pool the customer wanted.
 It’s interactive and engaging, and by the end, the customer need becomes very clear.
 Then when a sales person talks to that customer, they aren’t trying to sell a huge menu of pools.
-Instead, they cater to the customer, speaking to what they want rather than trying to sell them.
+Instead, they cater to the customer, speaking to what they really want rather than trying to sell to them.

 Question: AI is playing a significant role in SaaS company positioning.
 With the hype transitioning to real use cases, how do you envision this impacting marketing over the next year?